-With the Tiwi private economy developing into independent operations, the focus of the Tiwi Land Council on these enterprises has moved from the preliminary assistance of negotiation of leases and licences, to assisting those commercial activities that will best deliver long-term economic and social benefits to Tiwis in the development and the total Tiwi population.
+With the Tiwi private economy developing into independent operations, the focus of the Tiwi Land Council on these enterprises has moved from the preliminary assistance of negotiation of leases and licences, to assisting those commercial activities that will best deliver long-term economic and social benefits to Tiwi in the development and the total Tiwi population.

-Implementation Plan Northern Territory Indigenous Economic Stimulus Package
+Implementation Plan of the Northern Territory Indigenous Economic Stimulus Package

-Tiwi Land Council has been provided with \$13.3 million under the Northern Territory Indigenous Economic Stimulus Package.
+Tiwi Land Council has received \$13.3 million under the Northern Territory Indigenous Economic Stimulus Package and continues to hold \$10.7 million.